 - You may designate an authorized representative or personal representative You may designate a person to whom you give authority to act on your behalf.
 Your representative will be able to provide the plan with information or receive information about you in the same manner that the plan would discuss or disclose information directly to you.
 To have someone represent you, you must authorize your representative in writing and tell us how they may represent you.
 Your authorized representative or personal representative designation is valid until you revoke or amend it in writing.
-For more information, contact Member Services (phone numbers are printed on the back cover of this handbook.) - In case of a medical or behavioral health emergency Dial 911 or go directly to the nearest emergency room.
-For a description of emergency services, see the explanation listed in the benefits chart in Chapter 4 (Benefits Chart). - Alternative formats and interpretation services Plan information is available in alternative formats for those members with limited reading abilities or who require interpretation services.
-If you need materials in an alternative format or require free interpretation services for covered services listed in the Benefits Chart in Chapter 4, contact Member Services (phone numbers are printed on the back cover of this handbook). - We can also give you information in Braille, in large print, or other formats if you need it.
-If you are eligible for Medicaid because of a disability, we are required to give you information about the plan's benefits that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this handbook).
+For more information, contact Member Services (phone numbers are printed on the back cover of this handbook.) - Alternative formats and interpretation services Plan information is available in alternative formats for those members with limited reading abilities or who require interpretation services.
+If you need materials in an alternative format or require free interpretation services for covered services listed in the Benefits Chart in Chapter 4, contact Member Services (phone numbers are printed on the back cover of this handbook). - o If you are eligible for Medicaid, we are required to give you information about the plan's benefits that is accessible and appropriate for you at no cost.
+Information is available in Braille, in large print, and other formats. - Interpretation services are also available.
+To arrange interpretation services or get information from the plan in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this handbook). - If you have any trouble getting information from our plan because of problems related to language or a disability, please report the problem to the NH DHHS Customer Service Center at 1-844-ASK-DHHS (1-844-275-3447) (TDD Access Relay: 1-800-735-2964), Monday through Friday, 8:00 a.m. to 4:00 p.m.
+ET. - Information about the structure and operation of the plan Physician Incentive Plan NH Healthy Families encourages our providers to offer you the best care.
+You have the right to request and receive the plan we use to offer incentives to the providers in our network. - Information about plan provider incentives and payment arrangements To request information about our provider incentives or payment arrangements, contact Member Services (phone numbers are printed on the back cover of this handbook).
+Provider incentives and payment arrangements describe how network providers are paid for covered services, including any payment bonuses they may be eligible to receive based on patient outcomes or other performance measures.